 Stories of Healing Emotional Trauma in My Acupuncture Clinic

 I have seen miraculous shifts in the lives of people I have worked with.
 One of the most dramatic was a middle-aged woman who felt “haunted” by tragic events within her family.
 She was from a family where there were many deaths, most by suicide.
 She appeared very heavy, fatigued, filled with worry and dread.
 Her posture was hunched over, her voice weak and she wouldn’t meet my eyes.
 She had very little hope that treatment would work; very little hope in general.
-I felt her pulses to measure the functional energy within her body.
+During initial her examination, I felt her pulses to measure the functional energy within her body.
 Her energy was very low, her physical resources very thin.

-I have only rarely seen such a dramatic change in a person as I did after the first acupuncture treatment with this woman.
+I have rarely seen such a dramatic change in a person as I did after the first acupuncture treatment with this woman.
 When she showed up for her second appointment, I literally didn’t recognize her.
 Her posture had changed: she was no longer stooped over.
 Her hair was full and shiny and there was abundant happy energy coming out of her.
 Her voice was no longer weak, but engaged and full of enthusiasm.
 The first thing she said to me was “I don’t know what you did to me, but for the first time in years I feel like my old self again.”
-All this occurred without any visible cathartic release during her previous treatment.
+All this occurred without any visible cathartic release during her previous acupuncture treatment.

 Without believing in the acupuncture treatment or having much hope it would work (she was dragged to my office by her daughter), this woman had a profound healing experience.
 Her spirit was obviously engaged by the healing session, allowing her to find freedom and deliverance from the heaviness of her past.